-When the female releases her eggs, the male releases his milt, and this fertilizes the eggs.
-As the eggs drop down in the tank, they will stick to any surface they touch, and this is where they will stay as they develop over the next several days.
-Many breeders recommend that the tank be completely bare of gravel or ornamentation, while others like to use live plants or spawning mops as a surface on which the eggs can collect.
+- When the female releases her eggs, the male releases his milt, and this fertilizes the eggs.
+The eggs will drop down in the tank and stick to any surface they touch, and this is where they will stay as they develop over the next several days.

 Feeding the New Fry